esrehmki/chemfst/README.md

 ## Performance Considerations

 - FST sets are immutable.
-If your data changes, you'll need to rebuild the index.
+If your chemical database changes, you'll need to rebuild the index.
-- For large datasets, consider building the index as an offline process.
+- For large chemical databases, consider building the index as an offline process.
 - Memory-mapped files provide excellent performance but require care when the underlying file changes.

 ## License